Seeed-Studio/wiki-documents/docs/Grove-Beginner-Kit-For-Arduino.md

 Configures the specified pin to behave either as an input or an output.
 See the Digital Pins page for details on the functionality of the pins.

-As of Arduino 1.0.1, it is possible to enable the internal pullup resistors with the mode `INPUT_PULLUP`.
+As of Arduino 1.0.1, it is possible to enable the internal pull-up resistors with the mode `INPUT_PULLUP`.
 Additionally, the `INPUT` mode explicitly disables the internal pullups.

 **Syntax:**